 23 ft.
-Front Bed - is inside the removable bedroom wardrobe cabinet lower face panel.
-The panel is held on by two pressure catches and can be removed by pulling the panel straight out.
+Front Bed - inside the removable bedroom wardrobe cabinet lower face panel.
+The panel is held on by two pressure catches and can be removed by pulling straight out on the panel.

 25 ft.
 Rear Bed- Queen model is behind the removable bedroom wardrobe cabinet lower face panel.
 Twin Bed - through the lower panel at the foot of the curbside bed.
 There is a panel removable by taking out 4 Phillips head screws.